Sirius (satellite)

-Sirius was a constellation of communications satellites operated at 5.0° East in geostationary orbit (GEO) by NSAB (later SES Sirius, and now a non-autonomous part of SES S.A., owner and operator of the Astra satellites).
+Sirius was a constellation of communications satellites operated at 5.0° East in geostationary orbit (GEO) by NSAB (later SES Sirius, and now a non-autonomous part of SES, owner and operator of the Astra satellites).
 They carried digital satellite television to the countries of Scandinavia, Baltic states, Eastern Europe and Africa, including the Viasat pay TV system, along with several pay TV packages for Eastern Europe, the TopTV package for Africa, a number of Ukrainian channels and the national Latvian and Lithuanian channel service free-to-air.

 Satellites

 Sirius 4

 A fourth satellite, Sirius 4, was ordered in 2005 and launched at 22:39:47 UTC on 17 November 2007.
 It carries 52 active Ku-band transponders and two active Ka-band transponders.
 Sirius 4 was built by Lockheed Martin Space Systems based upon the A2100AX design.

 Among the services carried are Viasat and Viasat Ukraine which has used the Sirius satellites for their digital platform since its launch.

 Sirius 4 was renamed to Astra 4A in June 2010, when the SES took full ownership and control of SES Sirius.